sireesha-charyulu/ipregister/README.md

 To get Top 100 common IPs, call object->top100(), response comes back as a array of 100 objects in descending order of occurrence.

 To clear the data for a previous date, call object->clear().
 This resets all the data for the previous date.

+Note: I have written a random IP freq increment logic also that is not in the scope of the task, but just for my testing purposes.